-2- Tunica Media: consists of concentric layers of helically arranged smooth muscle cells.
-Interposed among these cells are variable amounts of elastic fibers and lamellae, reticular fibers (collagen type III) and glycoproteins.
-In arteries, the media has a thinner external elastica lamina, which separates it from the tunica adventitia.
+- The tunica media the middle layer consists chiefly of concentric layers of helically arranged smooth muscle cells.
+Interposed among the muscle fibers are variable amounts of elastic fibers and elastic lamellae and reticular fibers all of which are produced by the smooth muscle cells.
+In arteries, the media may have a thin external elastic lamina, separating it from the outermost tunic.